 - Greater Wellington's system has relatively little storage capacity and we rely largely on there being enough water each day from our rivers and aquifers to meet the day's water use.
 In the past we have been able to meet demand, but there has been higher than anticipated population growth and climate change predictions are for drier than anticipated summers.
 It is becoming more difficult to meet an increasing demand during dry periods.
 New water sources are required in the short-term if we are to have a secure supply of water - A major new water storage facility will almost certainly be needed in the long-term if we are to meet the demand of a growing population.
 However, this will be very costly and will possibly have significant environmental impacts.
 Importantly, we can defer the need for increased storage if we reduce the demand for water to offset population growth - Greater Wellington, along with the city and district councils, is developing a draft Regional Water Strategy, part of which will address water supply.
-Some of the short-to-medium-term options being considered to increase the water supply in the metropolitan area include
+Some of the short-term options being considered to increase the water supply in the metropolitan area include reducing the

-- By 2012 return to a 2% security of supply standard by implementing the short-term options Kaitoke (2009) and Stuart Macaskill Lakes (2011) - Complete the central Wellington reservoir (2015) to retain the security of supply standard for another year - Continue our water conservation programmes by promoting voluntary measures - Complete construction of the Upper Hutt aquifer wells, treatment plant and pumping station by 2015 - \$16.9 million (today's dollars) - Commence the design of the Whakitikei dam in the Akatarawa Forest and associated treatment plant, and start developing the dam in 2014.
-The dam and treatment plant is planned to come into operation in 2022 - \$135 million (today's dollars)
+- By 2012 return to a 2% security of supply standard by implementing the short-term options - Kaitoke (2009) and Stuart Macaskill Lakes (2011) - Complete the central Wellington reservoir (2013) to retain the security of supply standard for another year - Continue our water conservation programmes by promoting voluntary measures - Complete construction of the Upper Hutt aquifer wells, treatment plant and pumping station by 2014 \$16.9 million (today's dollars) - Complete the design of the Whakitikei dam in the Akatarawa Forest and associated treatment plant, and start developing the dam in 2014.
+The dam and treatment plant is planned to come into operation in 2022 \$135 million (today's dollars)

 This approach may change if the four city councils and Greater Wellington commit to a more aggressive approach to water conservation through the Regional Water Strategy.
-Possible measures range from encouraging the uptake of water flow technology, installing water meters and encouraging home collection/grey water use.
-However, Greater Wellington is only a supplier of bulk water to the four cities and demand management is the responsibility of each of the cities.

-reducing the minimum flow downstream of Kaitoke weir to allow more water to be taken, raising the maximum storage at the Stuart Macaskill Lakes, building a treated water reservoir in central Wellington and taking water from the Upper Hutt aquifer.
-A long-term option is building a dam, treatment plant and infrastructure in the Akatarawa Forest kevissues
+minimum flow downstream of Kaitoke weir to allow more water to be taken, raising the maximum storage at the Stuart Macaskill Lakes and building a treated water reservoir in central Wellington.
+A short-to-medium-term option is taking water from the Upper Hutt aquifer and a long-term option is building a dam, treatment plant and infrastructure in the Akatarawa Forest